croct-tech/plug-js/docs/quick-start.md

 </script>
 ```

-Go through the following steps to see the tracking and evaluation mechanisms working together:
+Once the example loads, follow the steps below to see how the tracking and evaluation mechanisms work together:

 1. Click on the button labeled _"Show offer"_.
 Since you have no items in your cart, you should see an alert saying _"No eligible offers"_.
 2. Now add an item to the cart by clicking on _"☕ Buy a coffee"_.